 Use this primer on trick-to-paint surfaces, such as tiles.

-A sand and cement mixture applied to brick.
+A sand and cement mixture that's applied to brick.

-An oil-based primer used to bind powdery paint.
+An oil-based primer that is used to bind powdery paint.

 When bubbles form on dried paint.
 Blistering is usually caused by moisture or dirt stuck beneath the paint.
 Avoid by cleaning surfaces thoroughly and allowing them to dry completely before painting.

-Paint brushes are used to apply paint to surfaces.
-You can purchase brushes in all shapes and sizes, depending on the size a material of your surface.
+Paintbrushes are used to apply paint to surfaces.
+You can purchase brushes in all shapes and sizes, depending on the size material of your surface.

 The process of waterproofing gaps between building materials with a filler.